Hurricane Edith (1971): Caribbean and Mexico

 While passing through the southern Lesser Antilles, the tropical depression produced heavy rainfall and winds of around 35 mph.
 Edith produced tropical storm force winds in Aruba, and gusts reached 60 mph.
 Two fishermen were reported lost at sea and presumed dead as a result of Edith.

 Edith produced strong winds across northeastern Nicaragua and eastern Honduras, with Puerto Lempira reporting an unofficial sustained wind of 140 mph.
-Press reports indicated every house in the Cape Gracias area was destroyed or heavily damaged, leaving 7,000 homeless.
+Press reports indicated every house in the Cape Gracias area was destroyed or heavily damaged, leaving 7,000 people homeless.
 The meteorological service in British Honduras stated there were 100 fatalities near Cape Gracias, though a later report indicated 35 people died in Nicaragua.
-There, damage was estimated at over US$380,000 (1971 dollars$, in dollars).
+There, damage was estimated at over $380,000.
 Three United States Air Force aircraft delivered food, medical supplies, and fuel to the hurricane victims of Nicaragua.
 In Honduras, the hurricane produced 15 ft tides and strong winds, while strong waves destroyed 40 fishing boats as well.
-While the hurricane reportedly destroyed entire villages, no deaths occurred in Honduras.
+The hurricane reportedly destroyed entire villages in the country.

 Offshore islands in Belize reported winds of up to 60 mph.
 Edith produced flooding in a few towns in the southern portion of the country, with some buildings damaged.
 Heavy damage was reported near Monkey River Town.

-Impact in Mexico, if any, is unknown.
+After moving into the Gulf of Mexico, Edith produced above normal tides along Mexico's gulf coast, reaching 28 cm in Tuxpan, Veracruz.
+The storm also dropped rainfall in parts of the country.